ilias404/SOC-Automation-Project/README.md

 # Shuffle automation
 Now let's use Shuffle  to automate some tasks that will make our lives easier.
-> Shuffle (often called Shuffle automation) is an open-source SOAR tool used in cybersecurity to automate security workflows.
+> Shuffle is an open-source SOAR tool used in cybersecurity to automate security workflows.
 It connects different security tools and automates actions when an alert occurs.

 ## The Shuffle Workflow